akhodakivskiy/VimFx/documentation/options.md

 If you use more than one keyboard layout, you probably want to enable this option.

-People who use a keyboard layout without the letters A-Z usually also use the standard en-US QWERTY layout as well.
+People who use a keyboard layout _without_ the letters A–Z usually also use the standard en-US QWERTY layout as well.

-This option makes VimFx ignore your current layout and pretend that the standard en-US QWERTY layout is always used.
-This way the default shortcuts work even if your layout doesn’t contain the letters A-Z and all shorcuts can be typed by the same physical keys on your keyboard regardless of your current keyboard layout.
+This option makes VimFx ignore your current layout and pretend that the standard en-US QWERTY layout is _always_ used.
+This way the default shortcuts work even if your layout doesn’t contain the letters A–Z and all shorcuts can be typed by the same physical keys on your keyboard regardless of your current keyboard layout.

 (If you’d like VimFx to pretend that some other keyboard layout than the standard en-US QWERTY is always used, you may do so with the special option